ga-chicago/css-animations/readme.md

 - Use CSS Transitions to animate elements
 - Use CSS Animations to create detailed animations
 - Describe the importance of prefixing CSS properties
-- Compare & contrast using CSS and JS for animations

 ## Intro